HandsOnDataViz/book/docs/HandsOnDataViz.md

 way?
 Don’t let anyone fool you with percentages, and make sure you use these terms precisely in your own work to avoid misleading others.

-TODO above: Decide if the text and examples are clear.
-I like the sugarless gum example, but can replace it if it’s too obscure, or if the change from 4 to 5 out of 5 isn’t useful.
-Also, I simplified the politician’s example from reading this real-life example, but I think the hypothetical increase from 5% to 6% is clearer: “Why This Can Be Tricky…For instance, when President George W. Bush proposed partially privatizing Social Security in 2004, some commentators said that only ‘2 percent’ of the average American’s Social Security taxes would be funneled into private accounts.
-That was a misleading statement, said another commentator, John Allen Paulos on ABC News.
-He looked at the numbers and said the writers meant that the average person’s income taxes directed toward Social Security would drop from 6.2 to 4.2 percent, which is a change of 2 percentage points.
-The actual percent change, he said, was 32 percent.”
-<a href="https://sciencing.com/difference-between-percent-percentage-point-8409115.html" class="uri">https://sciencing.com/difference-between-percent-percentage-point-8409115.html</a>

 A final recommendation about using more precise language is to be cautious with words that suggest a *cause-and-effect relationship* in your data.
 In everyday conversation, there are many ways that we loosely